 How to find and select proper beginner fly fishing rod and reel combos seems to be one of the most difficult problems among green hands.
 When it comes to outdoor activity — fly fishing, the fly fishing rod and reel have to be mentioned because they are just like arms in the war.

 With a good fly fishing rod, novices will be more likely to cast and catch fish and thus find enjoyment.
 However, an improper rod may lead beginners to troubles and even make them decide to give up this sport.
-In the course of selecting the best rod and reel combination, the biggest challenge is the budget of the newcomers.
+In the course of selecting the best fly fishing reel and rod combination, the biggest challenge is the budget of the newcomers.